forcepusher/forcepusher/README.md

 Oh, BTW.
 Stop using cloud AI services, start with your own local LMStudio/ComfyUI machine.
 Save monies.
 You need 16+ GB of VRAM (preferably 24GB), 48+ GB of RAM (pref 64GB), and any somewhat decent modern CPU.
 3 weeks of pure suffering and you're ready for a true/actual AI future, it'll pay off in less than a year.
-Our videocards can not only run games, but write somewhat useful code now.
+Our videocards now can not only run games, but write somewhat useful code.
 That's pretty cool right?

 And if part of your job or pipeline can actually be replaced by a parrot - maybe it should be replaced.
 Think of writing and updating tests.
 Lovely part of our job, ain't it?